-The Fund does not intend to rely on the Limited Derivatives User Exception (as defined below).
-Accordingly, the Fund must comply with Rule 18f-4 with respect to its Derivatives Transactions.
+The Fund intends to rely on the Limited Derivatives User Exception (as defined below).
+If it does not rely on this exception, the Fund must comply with Rule 18f-4 with respect to its Derivatives Transactions.
 Rule 18f-4, among other things, requires the Fund to adopt and implement a comprehensive written derivatives risk management program ("DRMP") and comply with a relative or absolute limit on Fund leverage risk calculated based on value-at-risk ("VaR").
 The DRMP is administered by a "derivatives risk manager," who is appointed by the Board, including a majority of Independent Directors/Trustees, and periodically reviews the DRMP and reports to the Board.